 It could be that you’re underutilizing your staff, allowing unnecessary overtime, or a myriad of other reasons.
-Armed with payroll data, you’ll have the insights needed to take full advantage of the five ways to reduce payroll costs that we’ll cover below:
+Armed with software and data, you’ll have the insights needed to take full advantage of the five ways to reduce payroll costs that we’ll cover below:

 1. Reduce Employee Turnover

 Attrition is incredibly costly to a business.
 Avoid the costs of interviewing, hiring, and training new candidates by retaining the ones you have.

 For starters, encourage your staff to take time off – vacations, long weekends, you name it.
 Burnout is a real problem in all industries and is a large cause of attrition.
 Also, if your company pays out unused PTO or vacation hours, then someone leaving could be a major hit all at once.
 These are only some of the employee retention strategies you should apply.